-Elements: Expectations \ Monitoring of student behavior • Response to student misbehavior
+Elements: Expectations Monitoring of student behavior • Response to student misbehavior

-LEVEL OF PERFORMANCE REGRMANCE ECENERA Unsatisfactory Needs Improvement Proficient Mastered Expectations No standards of conduct Standards of conduct appear Standards of conduct Standards of conduct are appear to have been to have been established for are clear to all students. clear to all students and established or students are most situations, and most appear to have been confused as to what the students seem to understand developed with student standards are. them. participation.
-Monitoring of Student behavior is not Teacher is generally aware of Teacher is alert to Monitoring by teacher is Student Behavior monitored, and teacher is student behavior but may student behavior at all subtle and preventive. - unaware of what students miss the activities of some times.
-Students monitor their own are doing. students. - and their peers' behavior, • correcting one another : respectfully.
-Response to Student Teacher does not respond Teacher attempts to respond Teacher response to Teacher response to Misbehavior to misbehavior, or the to student misbehavior but misbehavior is misbehavior is highly response is inconsistent, with uneven results, or no appropriate and effective and sensitive to overly repressive, or does serious disruptive behavior successful and respects students' individual needs, or not respect the students' occurs. the student's dignity, or student behavior is entirely - dignity. student behavior is appropriate. generally appropriate.
+TRVET OF PERFORMANCE PORMANCE Needs Improvement Proficient Mastered Na Na Sa Unsatistactory Necus timpi o conduct onnest Standards of conduct Standards of conduct are Expectations No standards of conduct Standards of conduct appear are clear to all students. clear to all students and appear to have been most situations and most appear to have been established of students are shidents seem to understand developed with student ctondards are them participation.
+Standards arc.
+Teacher is generally aware of Teacher is alert to Monitoring by teacher is Monitoring of Student centaviol is not student hehavior hut may student behavior at all subtle and preventive.
+Student Behavior monitored, and leacher is miss the activities of some times.
+Students monitor their own unaware of what students IIIIss the activities of some and their peers' behavior, are doing. sudents. correcting one another respectfully. - Crowner of officers of Teacher response to Teacher response to Response to Student Teacher does not respond Leacher attentions to respond mishehavior is misbehavior is highly Misbehavior to misbehavior, or the to student importation out annropriate and effective and sensitive to response is inconsistent, Will uneven leading, or its successful and respects students' individual needs, or overly repressive, or does senous distuptive octiavior the student's dignity, or student behavior is entirely not respect the students occurs. student behavior is appropriate. dignity. generally appropriate.

 Source: Enhancing Professional Practice: A Framework for Teaching by Charlotte Danielson, 1996.

-Modified by Olivet Schools
+Modified by Olivet Schools Facilitator: Nancy Anne Colflesh, Ph.D.

-DOMAIN 2: THE CLASSROOM ENVIRONMENT Component 2e: Organizing Physical Space
+Component 2e: Organizing Physical Space